TranPhucVinh/C/Application layer/HTTP/TCP socket for HTTP client/README.md

 **Notice**:

-The return value read from ``howsmyssl.com/a/check` is different from reading them directly from web browser, due to security reason.
+The return value read from ``howsmyssl.com/a/check`` is different from various reading devices like web browser, IoT devices, OS process,... as it depends on the way the HTTP client performs the HTTPS request.

 This HTTPS request (without ``Connection: close``) also works: